josephsmithberger/XogotDocs/Documentation.docc/Manual/xr/introducing_xr_tools.md

 messages popped up, that's normal, the plugin just needs to be enabled in the project settings.

-Next open the Project menu and select Project Settings...
+Next open the `Project` menu and select `Project Settings..`.
-Now go to the Plugins tab and enable the plugin.
+Now go to the `Plugins` tab and enable the plugin.

 @Image(source: "godot_xr_tools_enable.png")